mbishram/wordpress-demo/web/app/themes/hybrid-demo/README.md

 ddev npm run dev
 ```

 As a note, remember to use Prettier while developing.
-They are installed on the root directory.
+They are installed on the current theme root directory.

 ## Additional Features